shshaw/HalfDollar.js/README.md

 There are plenty of times where manually working out bugs and fallbacks with vanilla Javascript can be painful and time consuming, but using 50kb+ worth of jQuery just isn't worth it.
 Creating a custom build of jQuery with only the desired modules can still leave you with a 30+kb file.

-With HalfDollar.js, you can use the familiar jQuery API in modern browsers, but at a fraction of the size (7kb minified, 2.3kb gzipped!).
-The goal is not full feature-parity, but easy DOM access without bloat.
+With HalfDollar.js, you can use the familiar jQuery API in modern browsers, but at a fraction of the size (7.7kb minified, 2.7kb gzipped!).
+The goal is not full feature-parity, but lightweight DOM access.

 **Target:** IE9+ and last 2 browser versions